-BlissHive Bakery Cafe
+BlissHive Bakery Cafe (CLOSED)

 Nestled in the beautiful district of Tai Hang, BlissHive Bakery Cafe makes a selection of delicious breads and pastries.
 The small cafe serves up sandwiches and breakfast items, but it’s the baguettes and range of bread rolls that are the stars here.